CodingAbdullah/Medium-Article-Scraper/README.md

 # Medium Article Scraper
 Looking for a Medium Article Scraper?
-Well, you have stumbled across some good luck!
-This application allows anyone instantaneous access to text and audio files of any non-paywall Medium.com articles.
+Well, you have stumbled across some good luck! <b>This application allows anyone to instantaneous create audio and text files for any non-paywall Medium.com articles.</b>

 Paywall articles are not supported because membership is required to access them.
 They are not available to the public.

-Most of the hard work is done by using ScrapingAnt's WebScraper API.
-A simple API that requires a website URL from which the entire HTML Document of the page is returned.
+Most of the hard work is done by using <b>ScrapingAnt's WebScraper API</b>.
+A simple API that requires a website URL from which the entire HTML document of the page is returned.

 Luckily, Medium articles are one page so all you need to do is enter in the website URL of the specific non-paywall article for which you would like to generate audio and text files.

 The WebScraper API can be found <a href="https://rapidapi.com/okami4kak/api/scrapingant/details">here</a>.
 After retrieving the HTML document, an intricate process takes place (simplified below) in which text is parsed from the page's DOM. <br />

-A variety of utility functions are in place that help clean and format the text which is written to a text file or ready to be used for generating the audio stream for the audio file.
+A variety of utility functions are in place that help clean and format text which is written to a text file or ready to be used for generating the audio stream for the audio file.

 ## Simple process
-The user has the freedom of choosing whether or not they would like any audio file(s) to be generated from their article.
+The user has the freedom of choosing whether or not they would like any audio file(s) to be generated from an article.
 By default, a text file is always generated.
 There are limitations to the audio file generation which will be touched on momentarily.

+ When parsing text, it can be cumbersome to figure out how to go about it.
+Problems like these are open-ended and even the most comprehensive solutions might not cover all edge-cases.

 Medium articles follow a standard format and offer limited options for styling.
-When parsing text, it can be cumbersome to figure out how to go about it. <br />

-Problems like these are open-ended and even the most comprehensive solutions might not cover all edge-cases.
 In the case of Medium, article content resides in `<article />` tags and includes limited options for styling (`<em />`, `<strong />`, etc.).

 This makes data parsing much easier as the problem is scoped and a specific solution is developed.